 Note: This tip only applies to you if you keep your heels on the floor while benching.
 If you bench with your heels raised, ignore this.

-Olympic weightlifting shoes afford you increased range of motion in terms of being able to move your feet further back (i.e. under or behind your knees) without your heels raising off the floor.
+Olympic weightlifting shoes afford you an increased range of motion in terms of being able to move your feet further back (i.e. under or behind your knees) without your heels rising off the floor.